CelestinaDragoni/delightfuldb/docs/usage.md

 How I recommend this being implemented is a few ways:

 - In your CI/CD or deploy process when schema changes occur.
-- Manually through command line as needed/
+- Manually through command line as needed.
 - A admin page that is locked behind an authentication gate to prevent bot abuse.

 ### Defintion